Txchrixo/GeoBrandTopList/README.md

 ## Notes

 - Manage the overall monorepo with pnpm,
-- Dockerize the backend && database
+- Dockerize the backend && db
 - Implement a proper dashbaord view :l